 It might not be as popular as Spotify (we’ll get there, don’t worry), but Apple Music is a strong contender amongst music streaming companies.
 Unfortunately, they haven’t had an official release for their subscriber count for a couple of years.

 That being said, Statista has estimated its subscriber count was around 78 million back in June of 2021.
-Apple Music has had a solid year to grow since then.
-Even if it stayed exactly the same, 78 million still place it in second place for music streaming subscriptions.
+Apple Music has had a solid year of growth since then.
+Even if it stayed exactly the same, 78 million still places it in second place for music streaming subscriptions.